LLC Company Liquidation in Dubai

 Essential Considerations for DWC Liquidation

-- Timeframe: The liquidation process typically takes 30-45 days, depending on the complexity of the case.
+- Timeframe: The liquidation process generally takes one to three months, depending on the complexity, approvals, and tax clearances involved

 - Costs: Fees vary based on the company’s size, outstanding debts, and other factors.
 It is advisable to obtain a detailed cost estimate from your liquidator.

-- Legal Requirements: All pending dues, including employee salaries, visa fees, and utility bills, must be settled before liquidation.
+- Legal Requirements: All pending dues, including employee salaries, visa fees, utility bills, and any VAT or Corporate Tax obligations, must be settled before liquidation.

 Conclusion